Industrial Design, CAD, Virtual & Physical Prototyping

 Another Invention

 A representative of Home Depot reviewed Steve's prototype.
-While impressed they suggested a few improvements they felt would improve the ease of use and consumer appeal.
-Steve is considering a 2nd prototype iteration to address these enhancements.
+While impressed they suggested a few modifications they felt would improve the ease of use and consumer appeal.
+Steve is considering a 2nd prototype iteration to address these suggestions.

-Steve came up with another invention and naturally came back to us for assistance.
-Our team assisted Steve with the preparation, filing and prosecution of his patent application.
-Steve's patent application was recently approved and we are helping him develop samples & retail packaging.
+Steve came up with another invention and came back to us for assistance.
+Our team assisted Steve with development of a prototype & retail packaging to use for his presentations to potential investors, distributors and retailers.

 Product Development